spatialos/gdk-for-unity/docs/content/mobile/android/local-deploy.md

 1. In the Unity Editor, navigate to **SpatialOS** > **Build for local**.
 Select your android worker, and wait for the build to complete.
 1. Click **SpatialOS** > **Launch mobile client** > **Android Device**.
-1. Play the game on the the device.
+1. Play the game on the device.